Guide to Capital Markets Tribunal Proceedings

 How do I file documents with the Tribunal?

-After a proceeding is started, all filings must identify the assigned file number, which is found on the Notice of Hearing.
+After a proceeding is started, all filings must identify the assigned file number, which is found on the notice of hearing.
 All filed documents should be clear and legible.

 Documents must be filed before 4:30 p.m. to be considered filed that day.
 A document filed after 4:30 p.m. is considered filed on the next day that is not a holiday.
-For more information on filing documents, including what is a “holiday”, see Rules 7 and 9 of the Rules of Procedure and Forms and section 2 of the Practice Guideline.
+For more information on filing documents, including what is a “holiday”, see rules 2(e) and 6 of the Rules of Procedure.

 What if a document contains confidential information that I don’t want to be public?